bschaeffer/getopti/README.md

      A really, really hard way to create a file!

     command options:
-     -N , --name [PATH]       set the name of the file --ext [EXT]         set the file extension
+     -N, --name [PATH]       set the name of the file --ext [EXT]         set the file extension
-     -C, --content CONTENT   add content to this file
+     -C, --content CONTENT [+]
+                             add content to this file

     global options:
          --help              show help information for a given command